 Following Black Hawk's death in 1870, in 1919 his remains were exhumed and put on public display in a window of a hardware store and Temple Square for amusement.

-Mormon Church Leader Brigham Young spent over one million dollars of church funds to rid the land of Indian inhabitants resulting in six horrific massacres, and some 150 bloody confrontations that took place between 1849 and 1870.
-238 whites and 932 American Indians were killed.
-This does NOT include the untold thousands of Indian peoples who died from starvation and disease brought on by Mormon settlement.
-Scholars estimate there being between 40,000 and 70,000 Indian peoples when the settlers arrived in 1847.
-United States government census of 1909 reveals just 2300 Natives remained alive when they were forced onto reservations where 500 more died in the first year from starvation.
-Today the Timpanogos population is about 900.
+Mormon polygamist leader Brigham Young spent over one and a half million dollars of church funds to "exterminate" the "Indians of Utah" resulting in six bloody massacres, and some 150 deadly confrontations that took place between 1849 and 1870.
+Over two hundred whites and nine hundred American Indians were killed.
+This does NOT include the untold thousands of Timpanogos who died from starvation and disease wrought by Mormon settlement.
+Of the some seventy-thousand Timpanogos living along the Wasatch, government agency records reveal that Utah Indian population decreased by a staggering 90% leaving just 2300 Timpanogos alive when they were forced onto the Uintah Valley Reservation where 500 more died in the first winter from starvation.